 Service and recreation

 There are Icelandic horses at the Norður-Nýibær farm and guests are welcome to come and meet them.
-There are many enjoyable hiking and cycling trails in the surroundings, and guests can also enjoy horse-drawn carriage tours of the area (6.5 km / 4 mi).
+There are many enjoyable hiking and cycling trails in the surrounding area, and guests can also enjoy horse-drawn carriage tours in the countryside (6.5 km / 4 mi).
 The nearest town is Hella (17 km / 10.5 mi), which has a geothermal pool, shops, restaurants and various other tourist services.

 Northern Lights at your doorstep!

 Hotel VOS is very close to the sea (3 km / 1.86 mi), where the heavy waves of the Atlantic ocean crash onto the shores of Gljáin black sand beach.
 Guided tours are available, and you can even go sea-fishing.
 Ytri-Rangá / Hólsá is one of the greatest salmon fishing rivers in the country, and along it you can also find Ægisíðufoss waterfall (13 km / 8 mi).
-Djúpósstífla (7.4 km / 4.6 mi) is a dam where the rivers Ytri-Rangá, Þverá and Hólsá meet. Þykkvibær was kind of an island before the dam was made, and its creation in 1922 greatly changed the living conditions in the area.
+Djúpósstífla (7.4 km / 4.6 mi) is a dam where the rivers Ytri-Rangá, Þverá and Hólsá meet. Þykkvibær region was more like an island before the dam was made, and its creation in 1922 greatly changed the living conditions in the area greatly.

 Natural treasures and the trails of Njál’s Saga